oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

 Estimated Time: 15 minutes

+## Prerequisite

+    - All previous labs 1-4 are executed.
+    - If you are starting the workshop from Lab 5, ensure that you have executed the **Alternate Time Saver** task in Lab 4.

 ## **Task 1**: Add a Form Region

 1. In the Rendering tree, Right-click on **Body**, and then choose **Create Region**.